Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Related Work

 \section{Related Work}

-Work on repulsive mixture models dates back to at least \citet{dasgupta1999learning}.
-While that work did not propose a new model for repulsion, it demonstrated the importance of separated components for learning mixture models.
+Work on repulsive mixture models dates back to at least \citet{dasgupta1999learning}, who demonstrated the importance of separated components for learning mixture models.
 An early Bayesian mixture model with repulsion was proposed in~\cite{petralia2012repulMix}.
 Here, repulsion was induced through a Gibbs point process mechanism: specifically, the prior probability of any configuration of component locations was proportional to the product of individual component probabilities multiplied by a term that penalizes nearby components.
-The authors there considered two types of penalties, one corresponding to a product of penalty terms for each pair of components, and one depending on the minimum separation between components, before deriving an MCMC sampler, and proving posterior consistency. \citet{xie2019bayesian} and \citet{quinlan2018density} generalized this model slightly, and also derived posterior rates of convergence. \citet{fuquene2019choosing} considered a similar approach to~\citet{petralia2012repulMix}, though they framed their work in the more general setting of {\em non-local priors}.
+The authors there considered two types of penalties, one corresponding to a product of penalty terms for each pair of components, and one depending on the minimum separation between components. \citet{xie2019bayesian} and \citet{quinlan2018density} generalized this model slightly, and also derived posterior rates of convergence. \citet{fuquene2019choosing} considered a similar approach to~\citet{petralia2012repulMix}, though they framed their work in the more general setting of {\em non-local priors}.
 Here, given a collection of nested models, parameter configurations in a more complex model that result in an identical density to some configuration in a simpler model are given zero probability.
-All these works however face computational challenges: the Gibbs interaction term results in intractable normalization constants.
+All these works however face computational challenges: the flexibility Gibbs processes comes at the cost of intractable normalization constants.
 This is especially severe when trying to infer parameters of the repulsive penalty, or switch between models with different numbers of components.
 Our work replaces the Gibbs point process with the \matern type-III process, though one can use other underdispersed point processes.
 In~\cite{bianchini2018determinantal}, the authors use a determinantal point processes (DPP) \citep{hough2006determinantal, scardicchio2009statistical, lavancier2015determinantal}.
-While mathematically and computationally elegant, DPPs are not as mechanistic as Gibbs-type models, or our thinning mechanism.
+While mathematically and computationally elegant, DPPs are not as mechanistic and directly interpretable as our thinning mechanism.
 In our experiments, we compare with the models of~\citet{xie2019bayesian} and~\citet{bianchini2018determinantal}.
-Finally, in~\citet{beraha2022mcmc}, the authors propose an exact MCMC sampler that like ours work side-steps the need for reversible jump MCMC.
+More recently, in~\citet{beraha2022mcmc}, the authors propose an exact MCMC sampler that like ours work side-steps the need for reversible jump MCMC.
 This auxiliary variable method focuses on a different class of repulsive models, and relies on a perfect simulation algorithm.
+Finally, \citet{beraha25} propose a general framework that subsumes both repulsion and attraction in mixture models, though their focus is on the characterization of (rather than efficient simulation from) conditional distributions.